-There must be adequate spacing between customers at each table in accordance with Government physical distancing guidelines and HPSC COVID-19: Guidance for Food Service Businesses.
+There should be adequate spacing between customers at each table in accordance with Government physical distancing guidelines.

-Following updated Government Public Health measures, businesses must ensure that they implement the required measures, subject to the current Public Health advice in relation to maximum capacity at a table.
+Following updated Government Public Health measures, businesses should ensure that they implement the required measures, subject to the current Public Health advice in relation to maximum capacity at a table.
 These measures are applicable to pre-bookings and walk-in customers.

-Customer facing personnel allocated to serve individual tables must adhere to physical distancing where possible.
+Customer facing personnel allocated to serve individual tables should adhere to physical distancing where possible.

-Attention must be paid to hand and respiratory hygiene during order taking and table service.
+Attention should be paid to hand and respiratory hygiene during order taking and table service.

-Before serving a table and after clearing a table, all employees must wash their hands for a minimum of 20 seconds or use hand sanitiser if hands are visibly clean.
+Before serving a table and after clearing a table, all employees should wash their hands for a minimum of 20 seconds or use hand sanitiser if hands are visibly clean.

 Orders should be taken in a time efficient manner and at a suitable distance to minimise time spent in close contact with customers.
-Close contact can mean spending more than 15 minutes in face-to-face contact within 2 metres\ of an infected person.
+Close contact can mean spending more than 15 minutes in face-to-face contact within 2 metres of an infected person.
 For more information see HERE.

-Customers must remain seated and order from their seat.
+Customers should remain seated and order from their seat.
+Customers are not permitted to access bar counters to order beverages or for seating.

-The bar counter cannot be used for seating or service to customers.

-Face masks must be worn by staff where no other protective measures are in place e.g. protective screens and where physical distancing of 2 metres\ is not possible.
+Face masks must be worn by staff where no other protective measures are in place e.g. protective screens and where physical distancing is not possible.

-Where offered, bar snacks or finger food can be served per table, they are not to be served as catering platters to larger groups.
+Where offered, bar snacks or finger food can be served per table, they should not to be served as catering platters to larger groups.